jcraig358/SoundAgents/README.md

 #   SoundAgents
 ### Created by <a href="https://johncraig.dev">John Craig</a>
-Sound Agents is a recreation of the Music Boids simulation that I created in conjuction with the <a href="https://www.m3lab.org/">M3Lab</a> at the University of Calgary Werklund School of Education.
-Based on the flocking algorithm created by Craig Reynolds' each boid (agent) determines if it should move away, move towards, or align itself with neighbouring boids.
-These forces are then modified by the frequencies of the sound that is playing resulting in the boids moving with the music.
+Sound Agents is a recreation of the Music Boids simulation that I created in conjuction with the <a href="https://www.m3lab.org/">M3Lab</a> at the University of Calgary Werklund School of Education during a residency at the Banff Center for the Arts.
+Using the flocking algorithm created by Craig Reynolds' each boid (agent) determines if it should move away, move towards, or align itself with each neighbouring boid.
+These forces are then modified by the frequencies of the playing sound resulting in the boids moving with the music.
 How this program differentiates from Music Boids is that this version uses a quad-tree to sort the boids such that a single boid does not have to analyze forces for every other boid, just the ones near it.

 View the full ReadMe <a href="https://github.com/jcraig358/SoundAgents/blob/main/README.md">here</a>.